robertogrings/chatty-pie-connector/README.md

 * `./mvnw package && java -jar target/chatty-pie-connector.jar`

-This starts the connector application's http server and exposes the main endpoint `/api/v1/integration/processEvent` which a marketplace can send event notifications to.
+This starts the connector application's http server and exposes the main endpoint `localhost:8080/api/v1/integration/processEvent` which a marketplace can send event notifications to.

-The connector implements a single event handler that treats any event and returns a message containing the type of the event handled.
+### Changing the default port
+* By default, it starts on port `8080`.
+* To override, add the `-Dserver.port=XXXX` jvm arg

 ### Starting dependencies locally
 By default the application is expecting a MySQL instance to be running